Born December 4th, New York City.

 Educated in New York City at De Witt Clinton High School, and City College, B.S.S. in Literature.

 English instructor in New York City public school system.

-Active in the New York Workers' Film and Photo League.
-Buys a Voigtlander Avus.
+Joined the New York Film and Photo League; buys a Voigtlander Avus.

 Active in the reorganized New York Photo League.
 Established the Feature Group, a documentary production unit, as part of the Photo League School.
 Produced group and independent photo-series including: The Catholic Worker Movement; Dead End: The Bowery; The End of City Repertory Theatre; The Harlem Document; Lost Generation: The Plight of Youth Today; The Most Crowded Block in the World; Park Avenue: North and South; Sixteenth Street: A Cross-section of New York; and Tabernacle City.